 It is common to use the same origin web application to serve both HTTP and HTTPS requests and let the application determine which actions to take depending on the incoming protocol.
 Fastly allows users to set this up to preserve this functionality within their servers.
-To set Fastly up to send HTTP requests to the non-secure service and HTTPS requests to the secure service, configure two origins, one each for the secure and non-secure ports, then set up the conditions under which requests will be sent there.
+To set Fastly up to send HTTP then set up the conditions under which requests will be sent there.